davidivad96/regexbot/README.md

 ## Description

-RegexBot is a web application that uses AI to help you generate, translate and test regular expressions.
+RegexBot is a web application that uses AI to help you generate regular expressions using natural language.
 The app uses the Vercel AI SDK to generate regular expressions based on natural language input.
-It can also translate regular expressions to natural language and test them with sample text.

 ## Features

 - Generate regular expressions from natural language
-- Translate regular expressions to natural language
-- Test regular expressions with sample text

 ## Tech Stack